ntabin/eli15/Enterprise Patterns/Web Presentation Patterns.md

 If you have used ASP.Net Webforms before each logical page (.aspx) and the behavior of the page which is in the code behind.
 As contrast to the **_Model View Controller (MVC)_**, **_Page Controller*_* combines both Views and Controllers.

+## Front Controller
+Basically this pattern redirects all request from a resource will be handled by **_one_** controller only.
+After that it can be the so called one controller can use some helpers or other means to achieve the desired results.

+Advantages:
+* Centralized and Simplicity.

+Disadvantages:
+* It is close to impossible to scale